omedalus/turnleft/README.md

 Let's put this contrapositively: The pigeon *could* assume that the door just sometimes opens by itself sometimes.
 But then the pigeon would have to believe that it exists in a universe in which things sometimes just happen by themselves.
-That is a much more disruptive assumption, with much more far-reaching and frankly terrifying ramifications, than the pigeon's belief that its locus of control is still internal.
+That is a much more disruptive assumption, with much more far-reaching and frankly terrifying ramifications, than for the pigeon to believe that its locus of control is still internal.
+It is in fact *simpler*, i.e. more *parsimonius*, for the pigeon to believe that it lives in an observable, deterministic, mostly-static universe, and that the hatch is controlled by the button which is in turn controlled by the pigeon; than for it to believe that the hatch just opens sometimes by itself.

 Naturally, we all know that the pigeon *does* live in a universe in which things "just happen".
 The pigeon probably knows this to an extent as well, in the same way that we all do, per Morgan's Canon.